Alambadi, Cuddalore

 Alambadi is a village panchayat in Cuddalore district in the Indian state of Tamil Nadu.
 It is located inside from 2 km of the National Highway NH-45 which is from Avatti X Road Bus Stop to Alambadi has 2 km.
 Whole 2 km road with fully surrounded by tamarind trees (புளியமரம்).

-And this village will comes under Tittagudi Taluk as well as constitution.
+And this village will comes under Tittagudi Taluka as well as constitution.

 Alambadi has approximately 2000+ farmers family.
 And their major work is Agriculture.
 Also this village has one government school.
 Which is named as Panjayat Union Middle school.
 Most of the current youngsters from Alambadi had completed the schooling in this PUM school only.
 This school has 1st standard to 8th standard.
 Total area of this school is approximately 5 acres.

 OverView of Alambadi

 This is the best place for former's, business mans, Employees, etc. Nearby College JSA Agriculture & Technology located at NH-45 in Endhal.
 Nearby School Andavar Higher Secondary School(kallur 606108) and Sarasvathy Arivalayam School(kallur 606108).
 Malar Mini bus facility always available(Alambadi to Thittagudi).Govt town Bus(Number 3) bus facility always available(Alambadi to Thittagudi).
 Andavar Mini bus facility always available(Alambadi to Thittagudi).

 The school PUMS ALAMBADI is located in the area ALAMBADI of MANGALORE.
 PUMS ALAMBADI is in the CUDDALORE district of TAMIL NADU state. pin code is 606108.
 PUMS ALAMBADI MANGALORE was established in the year 1951.
 The management of PUMS ALAMBADI is Local Body.

 PUMS ALAMBADI is a P. with U.Primary school.
 The co-education status of PUMS ALAMBADI is Co-Educational.
 The residential status of PUMS ALAMBADI is No. and the residential type of PUMS ALAMBADI is Not Applicable.
 The total number of students in PUMS ALAMBADI MANGALORE is 225.
 The total number of teachers in PUMS ALAMBADI MANGALORE is 6.
 The total number of non teaching staff in PUMS ALAMBADI is 1.
 The medium of instruction in PUMS ALAMBADI is Tamil.

 The total number of class rooms in PUMS ALAMBADI is 10.
 The total number of other rooms in PUMS ALAMBADI is 0.
 The total number of black boards in PUMS ALAMBADI is 12.
 The total number of books in the library of PUMS ALAMBADI is 660.
 The total number of computers in PUMS ALAMBADI MANGALORE is 5.
 The student teacher ratio of PUMS ALAMBADI MANGALORE is 38.
 The student classroom ratio of PUMS ALAMBADI is 23.
 The pass percentage of PUMS ALAMBADI is 100.
 The percentage of students who scored first class in PUMS ALAMBADI is 100.